 But it’s what you do next that counts.

 Our girlfriends have so much to teach us about who we are as grown-ass women.
-Being willing to look at ourselves, from another girlfriend’s perspective, can be both eye-opening and gut-wrenching.
+Being willing to look at ourselves, from another woman’s perspective, can be both eye-opening and gut-wrenching.
+And gut-wrenching.

 And so worth it.